medic/cht-docs/content/en/apps/guides/hosting/switching-cht-versions-locally.md

 ## TLDR;

-When developing configuration locally, especially when working with multiple projects with different versions, it is sometimes convinient to:
+When developing configuration locally, especially when working with multiple projects with different versions, it is sometimes convenient to:

 - Persist a database for each project when working across multiple projects.
 - Start the right version of cht-core when working across different projects.